 Evidently the largest slaveholder in town was none other than the Honorable George Wallace Jones, one of Iowa Territory's two delegates to the United States Congress.
 Back in 1837, in eagerly assuring U.S. Senator John C. Calhoun that Iowans were not, as a rule, abolitionists, Jones had told the white South's most powerful advocate that in fact he himself owned ten or a dozen slaves.
-That may have been stretching it a bit for the benefit of the beetle-browed South Carolinian.
-Three and a half years later, at least, Jones's Dubuque household included three female slaves, one of them a child, as well as a free black adult male. other a presumably venerable figure about whom nothing else is known.
+That may have late."
+His concluding moral was that there is simply no accounting for man's inhumanity to blacks, beasts, and females: "some men conblacks beasts, and females: "some men conhousehold included three female slaves, one of them a child, as well as a free colored adult male.

+fund indicates some gradation of status and seniority among Dubuque blacks in 1834.
+That notion would, not implausibly, place Nat Morgan and "Uncle Tom" at the top of the colored hierarchy-the one a cook whose services were in demand by local whites, the other a presumably venerable figure about whom nothing else is known.
 If this were true, Morgan's lynching takes on another tragic dimension, since it deprived the black community of an important leader.
 What is suggested by the absence of record is a black community beset by a degree of fragmentation and disarray, and on whom the frightful lynching must have had a profound impact.
 That infamous episode, or the general decline of lead mining in the early forties, or both, probably had some relationship to the dispersal of the black Dubuquers of 1840.
-Of the ten free black household heads in the census of that year, only two can be identified as still there in 1850: Aaron Baptiste, a Kentucky-born laborer, and Charlotte Morgan, Nat's widow, who at fifty years of age was the live-in housekeeper for two immigrant miners, a Briton and a Scot.
+Of the ten free colored household heads in the census of that year, only two can be identified as still there in 1850: Aaron Baptiste, a Kentucky-born laborer, and Charlotte Morgan, Nat's widow, who at fifty years of age was the live-in housekeeper for two immigrant miners, a Briton and a Scot.

-Not only had the number of Dubuque blacks declined by well over half in the 1840s, but the twenty-nine survivors showed little evidence of a collective well-being.
-A fourth of them lived in white households.
-The "nuclear" household-that is, father and mother and children (if any)-predominated over the "augmented" household-a nuclear family plus lodgers.
-But this is best interpreted as evidence not of socioeconomic health, but simply of an out-migration of blacks that had considerably eased the pressures on available housing.
-No black child had attended school in the 1849-50 second very prominent Dubuquer, the Virginia-born receiver of the local United States land office, Thomas McKnight, had a slave couple in residence, in addition to a free black male.
+A second very prominent Dubuquer, the Virginia-born receiver of the local United States land office, Thomas McKnight, had a slave couple in residence, in addition to a free black male.
 The household of Jack Thompson, a prosperous Dubuque merchant, included a young male slave.
 And so on.
 Most appear to have been employed as domestic servants, as was probably also the case of the fifteen free blacks residing in white households, since they are distributed singly or in pairs suggestive of live-in help.

 The ill-fated Nat Morgan and nine other free blacks headed Dubuque households of their own in the summer of 1840.
 Such household heads, their families, and their lodgers totaled forty-one, or nearly 60 percent of the local black population.
 The degree of cohesiveness within this black aggregation-free and slave-is of course difficult to judge.
 Of distinctly black institutions at this time, virtually nothing is known; although an African Baptist Society had formed by the late 1840s, Dubuque's first independent black church edifice would not be built until after the Civil War.
-Neither is there evidence of a black leadership structure.
-A case might be made that the relative value of contributions to the Methodist fund indicates some gradation of status and seniority among Dubuque blacks in 1834.
-That notion Evidently the largest slaveholder in town was none other than the Honorable George Wallace Jones, one of Iowa Territory's two delegates to the United States Congress.